 Quickstart: Use Search explorer to run queries in the Azure portal

-In this quickstart, learn how to use Search explorer, a built-in query tool in the Azure portal used for running queries against a search index in Azure AI Search.
-Use it to test a query or filter expression, or confirm whether content exists in the index.
+In this quickstart, you learn how to use Search explorer, a built-in query tool in the Azure portal for running queries against an Azure AI Search index.
+Use this tool to test a query or filter expression or to confirm whether content exists in the index.

 This quickstart uses an existing index to demonstrate Search explorer.